tendermint/tm-db/docs/how_to_release.md

 Be sure to prefix the version tag with `v`.
 For example, `v0.6.5` for version 0.6.5.
 This tagging can be done [using github](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/managing-commits/managing-tags#creating-a-tag) or [using git](https://git-scm.com/book/en/v2/Git-Basics-Tagging) on the command line.

+Note that the golang modules tooling expects tags to be immutable.
+If you make a mistake after pushing a tag, make a new tag and start over rather than fix and re-push the old tag.
 ## 3. Create a github release

 Finally, create a github release.